Taxation of international executives

 Are investment income and capital gains taxed in Greece?
 If so, how?

 Income from dividends is classified as capital income.
-According to Greek legislation, dividends are subject to tax at the rate of 10 percent.
+According to Greek legislation, dividends are subject to tax at the rate of 10 percent as of 1 January 2019.
 The aforementioned taxation exhausts the tax liability in case the beneficiary is an individual.

 Income from interest is subject to tax at the rate of 15 percent that exhausts the tax liability in case the beneficiary is an individual.

-Royalties are subject to tax at the rate of 20% that exhausts the tax liability in case the beneficiary is an individual.
+Royalties are subject to tax at the rate of 20 percent that exhausts the tax liability in case the beneficiary is an individual.

-Capital gains arising from the transfer of listed securities and derivatives is taxable at the rate of 15% as of January 2014 and on condition that it is not considered business profit and on condition that the following are cumulatively met:
+Capital gains arising from the transfer of listed securities and derivatives is taxable at the rate of 15 percent as of January 2014 and on condition that it is not considered business profit and on condition that the following are cumulatively met:

 Furthermore, a 0.2 percent tax is imposed on the sale of shares listed in the Athens stock exchanges or in foreign exchanges.